top of page

 Do not use heat in the early acute stage.
 Even tough heat may temporarily ease the discomfort, it may prolong recovery.

-When in pain, stop all sport, even swimming.
+When you have back pain, stop all sport, even swimming.

 Do not relay treatment.
 Early arthritic change can take place rapidly in an injured or immobilised joint.